This is a guest post by by Amber Bradshaw of My Homestead Life.

 You can gargle with sage tincture or take 5-10 drops twice daily at the first sign of a cold or use to treat sore throats.
 The phenolic acids in sage are particularly potent against Staphylococcus.

-Disclaimer: All material in this article is provided for general information purposes only and does not constitute medical, legal, financial, or other professional advice on any subject matter.
+Disclaimer: This article is provided for general information only.
 Please see a healthcare professional if symptoms are acute or persistent.

 You may also enjoy: